jrusco/cv/README.md

 * Built a public API to upload and validate supply chain related docs.
 * Created an email notification service with user presets and localization features.
 * Redesigned critical services to implement easily-identifiable, modifiable and reversible business rules.
-* Maintained the company´s core message queue library.
+* Maintained the company's core message queue library.
 * Built a budget-friendly solution for handling Geo data.
 * Helped to design a microservices ecosystem for onboarding client data.